-(1) Facts and circumstances that may result in litigation against the agency but which the local agency believes are not yet known to a potential plaintiff or plaintiffs — these facts need not be disclosed;
+(1) facts and circumstances that might result in litigation against the agency but which the local agency believes are not yet known to a potential plaintiff or plaintiffs — these facts need not be disclosed;

-(2) Facts and circumstances including an accident, disaster, incident or transactional occurrence that might result in litigation against the agency, that are known to plaintiffs or potential plaintiffs — these facts and circumstances must be on the agenda or announced;
+(2) facts and circumstances including an accident, disaster, incident, or transactional occurrence that might result in litigation against the agency and that are known to a potential plaintiff or plaintiffs — these facts and circumstances must be on the agenda or announced;

-(3) The receipt of a claim or written communication from a potential plaintiff under the Tort Claims Act (Section 810 of the Government Code) or some other written communication from a potential plaintiff threatening litigation.
+(3) the receipt of a claim or written communication from a potential plaintiff under the Tort Claims Act (Section 810 of the Government Code) or some other written communication from a potential plaintiff threatening litigation.
 The claim or written communication must be made available for public inspection pursuant to Government Code Section 54957.5;

-(4) A statement by a person made in an open and public meeting threatening litigation on a specific matter for which the agency is responsible;
+(4) a statement by a person made in an open and public meeting threatening litigation on a specific matter within the responsibility of the agency; and

 Conferences between a state public body and its attorney to consider legal disputes involving the public body, if the disputes are the subject of pending or imminent court action, are closed, Colo.
 Rev. Stat. § 24-6-402(3)(a)(II), as are conferences between a local public body and its attorney for the purpose of receiving specific legal advice on specific legal questions.
 Colo.
 Rev. Stat. § 24-6-402(4)(b).
 Cf. Denver Post Corp. v.
 Univ. of Colo., 739 P.2d 874 (Colo.
 App.
 1987) (attorney-client privileged communications exempt from Open Records Act).
 The mere presence or participation of an attorney at an executive session does not satisfy the requirements.